uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/agile-software-development.md

 Software developers should not work more than 40 hours per week.
 If they do overtime one week they should not do more overtime the following week.
-This helps keep software developers happy, productive, creative and energetic, and makes sure they don’t get overworked.
+This helps keep software developers happy, productive, creative and energetic, and makes sure they don’t burn out.

 ## Customer involvement

-A customer representative should be part of the developing team (ideally spending full-time with the team), on hand to answer questions or give feedback at all times.
+A customer representative should be part of the developing team (ideally working full-time with the team), on hand to answer questions or give feedback.
 This is important to be able to quickly change the requirements or direction of the project.
 If you have to wait 2 weeks until you can get feedback from your customer, you will not be able to adapt to change very quickly!